vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 150 commits since the previous release, including 54 fixes.
+More than 156 commits since the previous release, including 57 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Apr  1 02:05:17 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue Apr  2 02:00:55 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER